Here’s a rare bird in the nursery furniture business: a company that still makes furniture in the U.S.

 As for El Greco’s regular prices, be prepared to spend a pretty penny for a U.S.-made crib: prices range from $700 to $1200.
 A three drawer double dresser is $700 to $1000 depending on finish.
-While those prices are about twice as much as a Chinese-made crib sold in Babies R Us, El Greco’s prices are in line with other made-in-the-USA furniture companies (the few that remain doing nursery furniture domestically).
+While those prices are about twice as much as a Chinese-made crib sold in other chain stores, El Greco’s prices are in line with other made-in-the-USA furniture companies (the few that remain doing nursery furniture domestically).

 Style wise, El Greco is rather simple/classic as you can see from the above picture.
 If you are looking for a sleigh-style crib with ornate carved headboard and footboard, this isn’t your brand.

 Given their overall quality and safety, El Greco earns our highest rating—for parents who want to avoid Chinese-made furniture and can afford the price tags, this is an excellent choice.
 Rating: A-